 Stress is a health hazard in and of itself because it causes so many side effects that basically wreak havoc on your whole system—mind and body.
 Being still and focusing on the present can help (unfortunately this does not count the time you spend at your desk staring at a spreadsheet!).

 Studies show that those trained in mindful meditation not only exhibit better memory and ability to focus, but they also have less negative emotion after potentially stressful work situations, like the ones where multi-tasking is required or where there are frequent interruptions.
-In addition, mindfulness based stress reduction (which includes meditation) has been shown to work well in otherwise healthy subjects.
-Lowered stress leads to less inflammation and a healthier body (and mind)!

 One type of meditation studied, transcendental meditation, has been shown to reduce systolic and diastolic blood pressure by significant amounts.
 If you’re on the path to trouble with your cardiovascular system, meditation could be one of the keys to healing yourself.
 The catch is, you can’t just do it for a week and stop.
 Meditation needs to be an ongoing practice if you want to maintain the improvements you experience.